overnest/strongsalt-crypto-go/rest-service/README.md

 All Asymmetric keys must be tested as full keys (containing the public and private keys) and with only the public key, as follows.
 Generate an asymmetric key in the client.
 Send a serialization of a StrongSaltKey which only includes the public key.

 #### MAC Keys
 Send the key, some ciphertext, and the MAC of the ciphertext.
+Make sure the key is reset before using it to verify the new data given in the response.

 Send one of the above to:
 `http://localhost:8084/push`